 If you were previously a member of another compulsory health insurance scheme, either through employment or a period on unemployment benefits, your period of membership in that scheme can be taken into account provided that you transitioned directly from one scheme to the other with no break in coverage.

-Pages 1 and 2 of the medical leave prescription your doctor has issued you must be sent to your self-employed workers’ Social Security scheme branch.
+Pages 1 and 2 of the medical leave prescription your doctor has issued you must be sent to your self-employed workers' Social Security scheme branch or to the CPAM to which you belong.

-Daily benefits are paid at a rate of 1/730th of your average annual earned income over the past 3 calendar years, up to a maximum of the annual Social Security ceiling (39,732 € in 2018).
-If your average annual income is 3,862.80 € or more, your daily benefits, which are proportional to your income, will come to between 5.29 € and 54.43 € per day.
+Daily benefits are paid at a rate of 1/730th of your average yearly earned income over the past 3 calendar years, up to a maximum of the annual Social Security ceiling (40,524 € in 2019).
+If your average yearly income is 3, 919.20 € or more, your daily benefits, which are proportional to your income, will come to between 21 € and 55.51 € per day.
 If your income is below that level, daily benefits will not be paid if you have “micro-entrepreneur” status while members paying a minimum contribution will receive daily benefits at a rate of approximately 21 €.

 Daily benefits are paid after a 3-day waiting period.
 However, if medical leave is prescribed for fewer than 7 days and there is no hospital stay, no benefits are paid (a 7-day waiting period applies).
 There is no waiting period if leave is prescribed for pregnancy complications or if leave for a long-term illness is extended.